What Is Genealogy #OffTheGrid?

 What you will find here will be techniques that consist of only ground research.
 Back in the day, a person had to travel to various libraries or genealogy societies.
 Or they would communicate through regular mail to obtain data.
 The home phone was handy only during business hours, unless, of course, you were speaking with your aunt at 9 pm.
 I have the entire 1850 census printed among my files because these records were only available in book form or printed copies.
 Fortunately, copies were inexpensive and easily made if the desire to stand there for hours suited your schedule.
 Why 1850?
 Because this was the first census where everyone in the household had a first and last name.
 So, yes, it was that important.

 Books hold the passion together for off-the-grid research.
-Purchasing books was the number one research technique used outside of visiting the register of deeds office.
+Purchasing books back in the day was the number one research technique used outside of visiting the register of deeds office.
 Family booklets were very popular during the 1990s.
 They were cheap to create, and most local historical societies were eager to print them.
 I can’t tell you how many of these family booklets I’ve proven wrong over the years.
-But, that’s ok.
+But that’s ok.
 We learn as we find the material and the proof.
 The sad thing is that a large portion of this same wrong data is listed on the internet today, and millions stick by that information.
+At times, your research will require you to go off the grid and explore the past.
+Honestly, that’s the moment your true journey begins.